rcharaba/RF_GUI_API/README.md

 This project is a hybrid project (GUI+API) using Robot Framework coding best practices, simulating a real project.
 I've learned valuable best practices from: [HowToWriteGoodTestCases](https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst)

+In my real projects, I always try to follow 3 cornerstones:

+- reusability
+- maintainability
+- scalability

+In this project, all folders, files, keywords, variables, and test cases have some meaning.
+When you are working in large teams duplicate work could be a problem, that way creating a clear project structure with folders/files and reusable keywords, pushing all new development in a git environment, recommending people to do code review this issue will be minimized.
+In this demo project, I'm not using suite files, I'm creating one file for TC, this is useful because when you have a large number of commits or changes different files can help to avoid merge conflict.

+To keep maintainability, your keywords, variables, and test cases should be clear and user-oriented (BDD and ATDD technics).
+All low-level implementation should be abstracted in other keywords or in some cases should be moved to python scripts and imported as a library in Robot.

+If you follow the 2 first cornerstones you will be able to scale your project and scale this to a CI/CD approach using Jenkins or Gitlab to do continuous testing helping the development team to always get the latest software status and the most important, trusting in the results.

 ### Prerequisites

 1. Install the latest [python3](https://www.python.org/downloads/windows/) version: